blynnerup/getting_rusty/README.md

 ## Strings
 In the Rust standard library there are six different types of Strings, however two are most commonly used.

 str is a string slice and will often be seen as &str which is the _borrowed string slice_.
 A literal string is always a borrowed string slice.
-A borrowed string slice &str is often refered to as a string.
+A borrowed string slice &str is often referred to as a string.
 This can be confusing as the other commonly used string type is String.
 The biggest difference between the two is that the data in a borrowed string slice cannot be modified, whereas the String data can.
 A borrowed string slice is internally made up of a pointer to some bytes and a length.
 A String is made up of a pointer to some bytes, a length and a capacity, that may be higher than what is currently being used.
 In other words a borrowed string slice is a subset of a String in multiple ways.
 Both are valid UTF-8.
 Strings cannot be indexed by char position.

-## Ownership
+## <a id="ownership"></a> Ownership
 Ownership is a unique feature in Rust, enabling memory safety while still being a systems programming language.
 There are three rules to ownership;